endojs/endo/packages/ses/docs/source/draft-standalone-spec.rst

       code in the scope of that global

-      -  Both this ``eval`` function and ``Function`` constructor inherit from the shared %FunctionPrototype% primordial.
+      -  Both this ``eval`` function and ``Function`` constructor inherit from the shared %FunctionPrototype% intrinsic.
       -  Each of these ``eval`` functions is considered an initial eval function for purposes of determining whether a an expression in direct-eval syntax is indeed a direct-eval.
 (The direct-eval